Finding Strong Gravitational Lenses Through Self-Attention: Discussion

-Coming to the number of hyper-parameters in the encoder layer, on analysing the results from the Encoder models, we can see that increasing the number of heads and the depth of the encoder increases the model's performance.
-However, increasing the number of heads and the depth of the encoder increases the number of trainable parameters in the model.
+In this section we speak of the number of hyper-parameters in the encoder layer.
+On analysing the results from the encoder models, we can see that increasing the number of heads and the depth of the encoder increases the model's performance.
+However, increasing the number of heads and the depth of the encoder also increases the number of trainable parameters in the model.
 During the training period, it was found that increasing the number of parameters in the encoder layer helps the model to learn faster.
 This points to an exciting aspect of the encoder models.
 The encoder's performance is proportional to the number of trainable parameters in the encoder layer or specifically in the multi-head attention layer.
 The higher the number of trainable parameters, the better the learning curve and performance.
 However, the performance saturates beyond a limit for a given CNN backbone.

-Another interesting observation was the difference in the number of trainable parameters in the CNNs and self-attention based encoder models.
-For example, an 8 layer CNN will have 4$ \times 10^6$ parameters, whereas the encoder with 8 CNN layers and 4 encoder layers having 8 heads each will have 3$\times 10^6$ parameters.
+Another interesting observation was the difference in the number of trainable parameters in the CNNs and self-attention-based encoder models.
+For example, an eight-layer CNN will have 4$ \times 10^6$ parameters, whereas the encoder with eight CNN layers and four encoder layers with eight heads each will have 3$\times 10^6$ parameters.
 In CNNs, most of the parameters come from the connections between the flattened output of the last convolution layer to the following dense layer.
 The weights in these layers help the CNNs to learn the features of the image.
-However, for a transformer network, most of the trainable parameters are in the attention layers, which are only trying to learn the long-range correlations in the data and effectively act as a filter.
+However, for a transformer network most of the trainable parameters are in the attention layers, which are only trying to learn the long-range correlations in the data and effectively act as a filter.
 This is one of the reasons why transformer networks can prevent overfitting.
 However, transformer models did not show any advantages over CNNs for the time taken to test and train the models.